spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-image-sets.md

 1. Next to the abstract product, you want to create an image set for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Images* pane.
 2. Click **+Add Image Set***.
 The empty cells appear.
-3. In the *SET NAME*, enter the name of the set.
+3. In *SET NAME*, enter the name of the set.
-4. In the *IMAGE ORDERED*, enter the number which defines the order of the images to be displayed.
+4. In *IMAGE ORDERED*, enter the number which defines the order of the images to be displayed.
-5. In the *SMALL IMAGE URL*, copy-paste or type the URL.
+5. In *SMALL IMAGE URL*, enter the image URL.
-6. In the *LARGE IMAGE URL*, copy-paste or type the URL.
+6. In *LARGE IMAGE URL*, enter the image URL.
 7. Click **Save**.

 ## Editing images for marketplace abstract products

-To edit an image of the marketplace abstract product:
+To edit an image of a marketplace abstract product:

 1. Next to the abstract product, which image you want to edit, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Images* pane.
 2. Select a default or specific  locale you want to update images for.